-You can search for all Pleasantville and Westchester County NY homes, condos, co-ops, and foreclosures for sale.
-Sign up to get new property listings daily that meet your search criteria.
+You can search for all Pleasantville and Weschester County NY homes, townhouses, condos, multi-family, land, and foreclosures for sale:

 Population (2010 census): 7,019 over 1.8 square miles

 Median Age: 41.9

 % of Population with Bachelor's Degree or Higher: 59.7%

 % Households with Children Under 18: 36.9%